cap76/AZCourse_Winter2022/docs/12-deep-learning.md

   layer_dense(units = 100, activation = "relu")
 ```

-This is all we need to specify a single layer of the neural network.
-We could add another layer of $120$ neurons via:
+The various parameters of the model (the weights of the individual connections and biases) will be initialised by default, although different schemes can be set manually.
+The default initialises the connection weights as a uniform random variable over a particular range, with the biases set to zero.

+We could add a second hidden layer of $120$ neurons (with relu activation and randomly initialised parameters), so that our complete code is now:

 ```r